SaaS Sales Intelligence vs CRE Prospecting · Different Jobs

 Where Apollo's data model breaks for CRE

-Apollo is built around company filters — industry, employee count, revenue, tech stack, geography-at-city-level.
+I spent enough time inside Apollo to understand exactly where it stops working for brokers.
+Apollo is built around company filters: industry, employee count, revenue, tech stack, geography-at-city-level.
 Those filters are powerful for SaaS sales targeting but almost useless for CRE prospecting.
 Two structural problems:

 1. CRE prospecting is address-specific, not industry-specific

-When you list a warehouse in East Tamaki, you're not looking for "all logistics companies in NZ."
-You're looking for the 40 operators within a 200 m radius of that specific building.
-Apollo cannot filter to "businesses geographically near this address" — its minimum geo-filter is typically metropolitan or state level.
+When I list a warehouse in DFW, I am not looking for "all logistics companies in Texas."
+I am looking for the 40 operators within 650 ft of that specific building.
+Apollo cannot filter to "businesses geographically near this address."
+Its minimum geo-filter is typically metropolitan or state level.
+That is a dealbreaker for the neighbour-first workflow every industrial broker I know runs daily.

 2. Apollo under-indexes the CRE tenant base

-Apollo's data strength is listed companies, SaaS firms, tech-forward enterprises — organisations whose employees have active LinkedIn profiles and whose company data gets updated regularly.
-It's much weaker on:
+Apollo's data strength is listed companies, SaaS firms, and tech-forward enterprises whose employees have active LinkedIn profiles.
+It is much weaker on the operators that actually fill industrial parks:

 • Family-owned logistics and transport businesses